Welcome

 For librarians:

-opens in a new windowBlindness and Low Vision: What You Need to Knowopens PDF file — The Association of Specialized and Cooperative Library Agencies (ASCLA), a division of the American Library Association, is the premier destination for ALA members to find information and build capacity to serve populations that are served by state library agencies, libraries serving special populations, library cooperatives, and library consultants.
+Blindness and Low Vision: What You Need to Know — The Association of Specialized and Cooperative Library Agencies (ASCLA), a division of the American Library Association, is the premier destination for ALA members to find information and build capacity to serve populations that are served by state library agencies, libraries serving special populations, library cooperatives, and library consultants.
 (4 min)

 Finding help: